25 Facts About Gemstones

 6. The highest diamond grade is colorless.

-7. The most popular faceted style cuts include round, emerald, princess, baguette, opal, pear, heart marquise, trilliant, cushion and radiant.
+7. The most popular faceted style cuts include round, emerald, princess, baguette, oval, pear, heart, marquise, trilliant, cushion and radiant.

 8. The softest gemstone is amber.

-9. Eye-clean for grading colored stones means with inclusions to the naked eye.
+9. “Eye-clean” for grading colored stones means inclusions are not visible to the naked eye.

-10. The rarest color of a quartz comes in the color blue.
+10. The rarest color of quartz comes in the color blue.

 11. The most expensive gemstone in the world is a blue diamond.